mikecornflake/uBee512Launcher/README.md

 + Prebuilt Lazarus/fpc can be obtained from: https://sourceforge.net/projects/lazarus/files/
 + But really - you know you want to compile Lazarus Trunk: https://github.com/User4martin/lazarus

+# License
+This is intended to be free code available to everyone for use everywhere.
+Frankly, this is a simple UI wrapping the more complicated emulators and CPMTools developed and released by others.
+However, I'm aware there are issues with releasing code under that sort of vagueness, so I've got to have a quick around for an appropriate open source license.
+Haven't done that yet...

 Mike Thompson
 2 Jan 2024